 Jackson Hole Dog Sledding

 There are a few outfitters who offer a wide range of options and itineraries for day or even overnight expeditions into our glorious backcountry wonderland.
 Go via this historic method of winter travel to Granite Hot Springs for a day trip, or experience overland travel the way they do it in the Iditarod by heading out to a well-stocked yurt for a night or more.

 Let's be honest, the dogs used by the local outfitters are really the stars of the show.
 Nobody knows this more than the outfitters whose lifelong attachment to dog sledding and Alaskan Iditarod racing is quickly evident.
 Most Alaskan-racing Huskies have already competed at top North American endurance races or are being groomed to do so.
 Each dog in their kennels is receiving careful and impressive training for racing.
 Meet these wonderful dogs and you'll be wowed.

 Experienced local guides know the dogs intimately and view them as true partners, many of them having raced in real Alaskan Iditarod competition together.
-Aside from being expert handlers and caretakers for the dogs, the guides also know how to show their human guests the best trip possible!
+Aside from being expert handlers and caretakers for the dogs, the guides also know how to show their human guests the best trip possible.
 They know the local geography intimately and will point out wildlife and special points of interest along the way.
-Tasty and warming meals are generally provided on full day or longer outings.
+Tasty and warming meals are generally provided on a full day or longer outings.

 Dog sledding tours have a wide range of costs because they are very customizable.
 Half-days, full days, multi-overnights and various destinations are in play.
-Its best to call the outfitters and discuss trip options and costs with them for the most clarity and choice.
+When you call the outfitter they can recommend the best tour for you.